-Today we hear the crucial verses from John 6 that form the foundation of the Catholic understanding of the eucharist: “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you…For my flesh is true food, and my blood is true drink.”
+Although it was nice to celebrate the Solemnity of the Assumption last weekend, it did interrupt our series of readings from John 6 and the crucial verses that form the foundation of the Catholic understanding of the eucharist: “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you…For my flesh is true food, and my blood is true drink.”
 This teaching came in response to the question, “How can this man give us his flesh to eat?”
 That question would not be answered until the Last Supper when Jesus took bread and said, “This is my body, which will be given for you”; and he took the cup of wine and said, “This is the cup of my blood, which will be shed so that sins may be forgiven.”
 Thus he gave us his flesh to eat and his blood to drink in palatable and familiar form, by changing bread and wine into his body and blood while the appearances of bread and wine would remain.
 This the Church calls “transubstantiation.”

 This was followed by the command, “Do this in remembrance of me.”
 What Jesus did then was, therefore, to be perpetuated until the end of time.
 From the Ascension forward the Church has faithfully celebrated the eucharistic sacrifice.
 For centuries the Mass has been celebrated daily; our participation is obligatory on Sundays and holy days of obligation.
 Nevertheless too many of our fellow Catholics fail to participate on even this minimal basis.
 How do they excuse themselves from the Lord’s command to do this in his memory?
 How can they forget the teaching, “Unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you”?
-Watching Mass on television or even praying devoutly at home is no substitute for participating actually in the eucharistic banquet.
-Encourage your relatives or neighbors who have not come to Mass for a while to join you.
-Invite them to taste again and see the goodness of the Lord, perhaps even using the words from today’s Responsorial Psalm: “Glorify the LORD with me, let us together extol his name.”
+(John 6:53) Encourage your relatives or neighbors who have not come to Mass for a while to join you, especially if they just got out of the habit during the covid restrictions.
+Invite them to taste again and see the goodness of the Lord.
+(See today’s Responsorial Psalm refrain.)

 May God bless his people with peace.